 About the Asian Renewable Energy Hub

-The Asian Renewable Energy Hub is one of the most exciting energy projects in the world, with the potential to solve several key energy and sustainable development challenges facing Indonesia, to create significant new manufacturing opportunities and to generate cheap clean power for the Pilbara region, for new and expanded mines, for downstream mineral processing and for large scale production of green hydrogen for domestic and export markets.
+The Asian Renewable Energy Hub is one of the most exciting energy projects in the world, with the potential to address key energy security and emissions reduction challenges facing Australia’s regional neighbours.
+It will create significant new manufacturing opportunities in Western Australia and will generate cheap clean power for the Pilbara region.
+Cheap clean energy can enable new and expanded mines, downstream mineral processing, and large scale production of green hydrogen products for domestic and export markets.

 The proposed project includes:

 - 7.5+ GW of wind generation and 3.5+ GW of solar generation

 - 3GW of generation for Pilbara energy users

 - 8GW+ of generation for green hydrogen production

 - Over 40 TWh of total annual generation

 The Asian Renewable Energy Hub is being developed by a consortium of global energy leaders: